Help

 How do I create a group?

-Open the app, set your wedding date, name your group, and you'll get a link to share with your bridal party.
+Open the app, set your wedding date, name your group, and you'll get a link to share with your wedding party.
 They tap the link, install the app, and join.
 Setup takes about a minute.

 How big can the group be?